 There are plenty of great ways to safely bond with your baby.
-Try some of these ideas with your little one.
+Try some of these ideas with your little one:

 - A parent's loving touch comforts a baby and makes them feel loved and safe. - Give your baby a gentle massage.
-It is a great bonding experience and also relaxes your baby and promotes good sleep habits. - Cradle your baby and gently stroke their skin in different patterns. - Skin-to-skin contact is very soothing for your baby. - Try resting your baby on your chest while you watch television or talk with friends. - Eyes can be a window to the soul, especially for someone who can't talk yet! - Making eye contact with your baby is a great way for the two of you to connect. - Your voice is one of your baby's favorite sounds. - Talk to your baby and respond to noises they make. - Tell your baby about your day. - Read or sing to your baby every day. - This will help your baby connect with you and learn important language skills at the same time. - Babies like you to acknowledge their efforts. - Try mirroring your baby's movements or mimicking your baby's cooing. - Playing simple games like peek-a-boo or "this little piggy" provides your baby with needed brain stimulation and deepens your bond.
+It is great for bonding and also relaxes your baby and promotes good sleep habits. - Cradle your baby and gently stroke their skin in different patterns. - Skin-to-skin contact is very soothing for your baby. - Try resting your baby on your chest while you relax. - Eyes can be a window to the soul, especially for someone who can't talk yet! - Making eye contact with your baby is a great way for the two of you to connect. - Your voice is one of your baby's favorite sounds. - Talk to your baby and respond to noises they make. - Tell your baby about your day. - Read or sing to your baby every day. - This will help your baby connect with you and learn important language skills. - Babies like you to acknowledge their efforts. - Try mirroring your baby's movements or mimicking your baby's cooing. - Playing simple games like peek-a-boo or "this little piggy" provides your baby with needed brain stimulation and deepens your bond.